How to Make Homemade Country Wines

 Step One: Juice the Fruit

 Prepare the fruit by peeling, coring, and chopping as appropriate.
 Either use a juicer or press to extract the juice or cover the chopped fruit pieces in sugar and allow the sugar to extract the juice for 4 to 48 hours, depending on the toughness of the fruit.
-Occasional stirring helps distribute the sugars and break open the fruit cells.

 Step Two: Pitch the Yeast

-Strain off the sugared fruit juice and add it to a fermentation vessel with all the winemaking additives from your recipe.
 Dissolve the dry yeast in ¼ cup of water and allow it to bloom for at least 5 minutes.
-This gives it time to wake up the yeast aren’t shocked by high sugar levels.
-Add the yeast to the fruit/sugar mixture in the fermentation vessel and fill to near the top with clean chlorine free water.
+This gives it time to wake up so the yeast isn’t shocked by high sugar levels.

 Step Three: Seal the Fermentation Vessel